Alexis Michalik

-Alexis Michalik (born 13 December 1982) is a Franco-British actor, scriptwriter and director.
+Alexis Michalik (born 13 December 1982) is a French-British actor, scriptwriter and director.
 He adapted Shakespeare's Romeo and Juliet into his play R & J and he has written and staged his own plays, including Le Porteur d'histoire, Le Cercle des illusionnistes, Edmond and Intra Muros.
 He has acted in a number of films, including Sagan by Diane Kurys and Le Chant du loup by Abel Lanzac and he has acted in a number of TV series, mini-series, and TV films, including the series Kaboul Kitchen by Allan Mauduit and Jean-Patrick Benes.
 He has received various Molière awards for his plays.

 Education

 He is the son of a Polish father, an artist, and a British mother.
 He was raised in the quartier des Abbesses in the 18th arrondissement of Paris.
+He also holds dual French and British citizenship.
 He studied at the collège Jules-Ferry, and at the conservatoire in the 19th arrondissement, and he passed the entrance examination for the Conservatoire national d'art dramatique.